 Light: The drop down menus of Light allow you to choose between many options in order to determine the behavior of the light’s animation.

-You can choose to link the dots different ways :
+You can choose to configure the animation in three different ways :

 Linear, Spline or Polynomial.